-- The LWVGT’s priorities included voter registration; analyzing local, state, and national issues; and educating the public on local government and ballot issues.
+- The LWVGT’s priorities have included: voter registration; analyzing local, state, and national issues; and educating the public on local government and ballot issues.

 - Members have developed public education programs such as Women for a Change, Issues and Eggs, and Running and Winning.

-- The LWVGT also has participated in global efforts including the Kenya Global Democracy Project.
+- The LWVGT has participated in global efforts including the Kenya Global Democracy Project.

 - The LWVGT continues to investigate and develop positions on many issues (Tucson’s urban growth, redistricting, health care, immigration, and transportation).